-The Nationals in Government will make life a little easier for seniors doing it tough in regional and rural NSW, thanks to a new $250 Regional Seniors Transport Card.
+The Nationals in Government will make life a little easier for seniors doing it tough in regional and rural NSW, thanks to a new $250 Regional Seniors Travel Card.

 NSW Nationals Member for Tweed Geoff Provest said seniors with a Commonwealth Seniors Health Card and aged pensioners living in regional NSW would benefit from the initiative.